-When you write to the Department requesting the internal review, we will acknowledge your letter and tell you when we will aim to complete the review.
+When you write to the reviewer requesting the internal review, we will acknowledge your letter and tell you when we will aim to complete the review.
 The aim to complete all internal reviews is within 20 working days, although more complex cases may take longer.
 If this is likely to be the case we will inform you of process.

 The Freedom of Information Act 2000 aims to promote greater openness to information held by public authorities, including local authorities.
 The Act also requires public authorities to have an approved Publication Scheme which is a means of providing access to information which an authority proactively publishes.